Adamello Ski Touring Long Weekend

 3. Day 3

-On the final day we choose a tour directly from Passo del Tonale, based on conditions, weather and group energy.
-Classic objectives in this area include Monte Bleis, Cima Redival or Cima Boai.
+On the final day we choose a tour directly from Passo del Tonale, based on conditions, weather and the energy of the group.
+Typical objectives include Monte Bleis, Cima Redival or Cima Boai.

-Each of these options follows wide, open slopes with steady gradients and beautiful views over the Adamello–Presanella range.
-Typical ascents range from 700 to 1,000 metres, making these tours ideal for a relaxed and enjoyable final day.
+These tours follow wide, open slopes with regular gradients and excellent views over the Adamello–Presanella range.
+Ascents generally range between 700 and 1,000 metres, making them well suited for a relaxed but rewarding final day.

-We finish with a fun descent back towards the pass and wrap up the long weekend with a final coffee or drink before heading home.
+We finish with a final descent back towards the pass and wrap up the weekend with a coffee or a drink before heading home.

 Requirements